Pylyp Orlyk's March on the Right-bank Ukraine: Fight near Lysianka

 In late February or early March, the alliance army continued the move.
 It was headed to the only still respected Moscow outpost on the Right Bank of Ukraine — Bila Tserkva.
 The route ran first to the east, to Zvenyhorodka, and from there — to the northwest, to the river Ros.
 The goal was, obviously, to seize the whole Right-bank Ukraine all the way to the Dnieper river: for that the capture of the Bila Tserkva was essential.

-An army under the command of general osavul Stepan Butovych opposed Pylyp Orlyk's troops and was defeated in the battle near Lysyanka, the osavul himself was taken prisoner.
+An army under the command of general osavul Stepan Butovych opposed Pylyp Orlyk's troops and was defeated in the battle near Lysianka, the osavul himself was taken prisoner.
 The hetman was supported by the revolted Ukrainian people.

 The victory near Lysyanka had a significant resonance.
 Ukrainian cities, including the regimental Bohuslav and Korsun, surrendered without a fight.
-Mazepa's successor was supported in his quest to extend his power to the Right Bank by colonel Samiylo Ivanovych (Samus) of the Boguslav Regiment, colonel Andriy Kandyba of the Korsun Regiment, colonel Ivan Popovych of the Uman Regiment, and colonel Danylo Sytynsky of the Kaniv Regiment.
+Mazepa's successor was supported in his quest to extend his power to the Right Bank by colonel Samiilo Ivanovych (Samus) of the Bohuslav Regiment, colonel Andrii Kandyba of the Korsun Regiment, colonel Ivan Popovych of the Uman Regiment, and colonel Danylo Sytynskyi of the Kaniv Regiment.
 This was facilitated by Pylyp Orlyk's letters-universals "to the militant maloros people" with a call to oppose the Moscow tsar.
-One of them was issued by the hetman on March 9, 1711, in Lysyanka.
+One of them was issued by the hetman on March 9, 1711, in Lysianka.

-Pylyp Orlyk's universals were known throughout the Right-Bank Ukraine and were distributed up to and including the Pereyaslav Regiment lands.
+Pylyp Orlyk's universals were known throughout the Right-Bank Ukraine and were distributed up to and including the Pereiaslav Regiment lands.
 Impressed by the successful combat maneuvers and the transition of the Cossack rulers to his side, the hetman informed King Charles XII of Sweden that his army had grown more than fivefold.